Sub-project of the DFG Research Unit "Horizontal Europeanization"

 Principal investigators: Prof. Jürgen Gerhards (Freie Universität Berlin) & Zsófia S. Ignácz (Goethe University Frankfurt).

 Duration of project: October 2015 unt December 2019.
 The project operates at the Freie Universität Berlin.

-Gerhards, Jürgen, Holger Lengfeld, Ignácz, Zsófia S., Florian Kley, and Maximilian Priem. forthcoming.
+Gerhards, Jürgen, Holger Lengfeld, Ignácz, Zsófia S., Florian Kley, and Maximilian Priem.
+2019.
 European Solidarity in Times of Crisis.
 Insights from a Thirteen-Country Survey.
 London/New York: Routledge.

 Gerhards, Jürgen, Holger Lengfeld, Zsófia S. Ignácz, Maximilian Priem & Florian K. Kley.
 2018.
 European Welfare Solidarity in Focus: High Support for European Social Safety Net.
-EUVisions. (online).
+EUVisions. (only online available).

 Jürgen Gerhards, Holger Lengfeld, Zsófia S. Ignácz, Florian K. Kley & Maximilian Priem.
 2018.
 How Strong is European Solidarity?
 BSSE Working Paper No. 37.
-Berlin: Freie Universität Berlin. (online).
+Berlin: Freie Universität Berlin. (only online available).

 Gerhards, Jürgen, Holger Lengfeld, Zsófia S. Ignácz, Florian K. Kley & Maximilian Priem.
 2017.
 Wie solidarisch ist Europa?
 Konzeptioneller Rahmen und erste empirische Befunde einer Umfrage aus 13 EU-Ländern.
 In Geschlossene Gesellschaften.
 Verhandlungen des 38.
-Kongresses der Deutschen Gesellschaft für Soziologie in Bamberg 2016, edited by Stephan Lessenich. (online).
+Kongresses der Deutschen Gesellschaft für Soziologie in Bamberg 2016, edited by Stephan Lessenich. (only online available).